-Churros are special South and Central American doughnut sticks, a treat adopted from Spain and often called a "Mexican doughnut."
-Churros are tube-shaped unyeasted sticks of dough, piped from a pastry bag with a star tip, fried in oil, and rolled in cinnamon sugar.
+Churros are special South and Central American doughnut sticks.
+This sweet treat was adopted from Spain and often called a "Mexican doughnut."
+Churros are tube-shaped, unyeasted sticks of dough, piped from a star-tipped pastry bag, fried in oil, and rolled in cinnamon sugar.
 They're delicious and surprisingly easy to make.

-- Place the buttermilk, water, butter, salt, and 1 tablespoon sugar in a pot, and bring mixture to a boil.
+- In a pot, combine the water, buttermilk, butter, salt, and 1 tablespoon sugar.
+Bring the mixture to a boil.

 - Stir in the flour all at once using a heat-proof spatula.
 Continue to stir until the mixture clumps together to form a ball.
 Continue to cook for a minute or two more, turning the dough over in the pot with the spatula.
 Remove from heat.

 - Add the vanilla.
 Add the eggs, one at a time, mixing well after each.
-The mixture should just start to look shiny, but should not slide off the spatula easily.
-(It should be slightly stiffer than cream puff dough).
+The mixture should begin to look shiny, but should not slide off the spatula easily and be slightly stiffer than cream puff dough.
 If the mixture seems too thick and lacks shine, add an extra egg.

-Tip: Experienced churros makers often skip piping the churros onto the cookie sheet, and simply pipe them directly into the hot oil.
+Experienced churros makers often skip piping the churros onto the cookie sheet.
+They will simply pipe them directly into the hot oil.